cassyxmarie/Intro_2DayHangman_JavaScript-Specs/README.md

 ## Known Bugs

-_The game does not alert the user, or stop the game when the user has won._
+_The game does not alert the user, or stop the game, when the user has won._

 ## Support and contact details